bu-rcs/PkgAutoTest/README.md

     Notice that in this example it indicates "qsub: Unknown option" as the issue.  `cd` into the `workDir` defined in the error message and examine the hidden file `.command.run`.
 This is the qsub script submited to the scheduler.
 Examine the qsub options and make sure all of them are defined properly.
 If any are not correct, check the `qsub_options` column in the input CSV file to make sure those are extracted properly from the original test.qsub file.

+    **Killed by process reaper.** Here is an example of a message you might see if the job was terminated by the process reaper:

+    ```console
+    May-24 10:44:44.297 [Task monitor] INFO  nextflow.processor.TaskProcessor - [a4/013f3d] NOTE: Process `runTests (juicer/1.6-gpu)` terminated for an unknown reason -- Likely it has been terminated by the external system -- Error is ignored
+    ```

+    **Killed by `qdel`**.
+Here is an example message for a job killed by `qdel`:

+    ```console
+    May-24 11:18:59.366 [Task monitor] INFO  nextflow.processor.TaskProcessor - [8e/b4bded] NOTE: Process `runTests (grass/7.8.3)` terminated with an error exit status (140) -- Error is ignored
+    ```

+    **Issue with test.qsub**.
+In this example a file access permission issue was encounterd while running `test.qsub`, which returned an exit code of `1`.
+This is the example message recorded in the log:

+    ```console
+    May-24 10:23:54.217 [Task monitor] INFO  nextflow.processor.TaskProcessor - [9c/87835e] NOTE: Process `runTests (python3/3.8.16)` terminated with an error exit status (1) -- Error is ignored
+    ```

+    For this situation, check the `.command.log` file in the working directory of this process.

-- **OPTION 2:** If you are able to identify the hash code for the process, such as `9f/7758d6`, then you can navigate to the working directory of that process.
+- **OPTION 2:** If you are able to identify the hash code for the process, such as `9f/7758d6`, then navigate to the working directory of that process.
 In the directory where you ran the Nextflow script, there is a `work` directory.  `cd` into the `work` directory.
 This directory will contain  2 character named directories.  `cd` into the directory that matches the hash code for the module test.
 For our example it is `9f`.
 Within this directory will be additional directories with longer hash values.  `cd` into the directory that matches the starting of the hash of interest.
 For our example it is `7758d6...`.

     Now you are in the working directory of the module.
 Run `ls -la` to see the hidden files.
 Examine the log files to search for any error messages that may indicate what went wrong.